Richard Barnfield: Publications

 In 1598, Barnfield published his third volume, The Encomion of Lady Pecunia, a poem in praise of money, followed by a sort of continuation, in the same six-line stanza, called The Complaint of Poetry for the Death of Liberality.
 In this volume there is already a decline in poetic quality.
 But an appendix of Poems in diverse Humours to this volume of 1598 presents some very interesting features.
 Here appears what seems to be the absolutely earliest praise of Shakespeare in a piece entitled A Remembrance of some English Poets, in which the still unrecognized author of Venus and Adonis is celebrated by the side of Spenser, Daniel and Drayton.
 Here also are the sonnet, If Music and sweet Poetrie agree, and the ode beginning As it fell upon a day, which were once attributed to Shakespeare himself.

-In the next year, 1599, The Passionate Pilgrim was published, with the words "By W. Shakespeare" on the title-page.
+In 1599, The Passionate Pilgrim was published, with the words "By W. Shakespeare" on the title-page.
 It was long supposed that this attribution was correct, but Barnfield claimed one of the two pieces just mentioned, not only in 1598, but again in 1605.
 It is certain that both are his, and possibly other things in The Passionate Pilgrim also; Shakespeare's share in the twenty poems of that miscellany being doubtless confined to the five short pieces which have been definitely identified as his.

 He was for a long time neglected, but a less homophobic age has been kinder to his reputation.
 The sonnet sequence, in particular, can be read as one of the more obviously homoerotic sequences of the period.
 His work once passed for that of Shakespeare, albeit for only one ode.
 The Affectionate Shepheard and the Sonnets appeared as limited-edition artist's books in 1998 and 2001, illustrated by Clive Hicks-Jenkins and produced by the Old Stile Press.